 Department of Human Services website for more information.

-Up-front payment for medical treatment is normally required.
+Up-front payment for medical treatment is normally needed.

 Where to get help